Introduction

 Prescription Medications

-• Finasteride (Propecia): Works well for men but not recommended for women.
+- Finasteride (Propecia): It can only work in men but not women.

 Natural Remedies and Essential Oils

-• Castor oil, onion juice: Traditional remedies, some swear by them.
+- Castor oil, onion juice: The old time remedies, some people swear by them.

 Professional Treatments

-• PRP Therapy:A treatment where your own platelets are injected into the scalp to naturally encourage hair growth.
+- RP Therapy:A procedure that involves the use of your own platelets to be injected to the scalp so as to naturally stimulate hair growth.

 Lifestyle Changes That Support Hair Health